avipars/CS-Resources/README.md

 ### CS-Resources Homepage

-Free CS resources from yours truly.
+Free computer science resources from yours truly.

 I will be adding new files, videos, and interesting information that will be relevant for every computer science student!